 backtick literals: (`${successMessage} The form will be saved when the yellow banner appears.`)

 These commands in code will not work with Internet Explorer 11.
 It is a developer’s responsibility to check for compatibility against the MDN documentation.

+Any user-facing error messages should be formatted client-side, not server-side.
+This will typically mean handling an array of errors when multiple errors occur.

 Server Side/NodeJS Coding Standards

+Organize web services in the following pattern:

+Libraries used at the top.

+Authentication function.

+Main function

+Comment header (see later in this section for the format of that section.)

+Logger.info statement to log what process is running.

+Response.json if you are running a scheduled process.

+Configurable variables

+Script wide variables

+Helper functions

+Code for the web service.
+Verify values passed in first if you are creating a library service.

+End with a .catch that has a logger statement to log errors encountered before ending the script

 A web service on the server side should handle calling multiple server-side resources to bring together information.

 On the server side, when you are using vvClient.forms.getForms in code, assign the name of the form template to a variable in place of the form template id.
 If you are updating a form or creating a new form record from vvClient.forms type calls, you can also use the name of the form template.
 It is not necessary to use the GUID of the form template.